atolab/zenoh-web/content/docs/migration_1.0/Python.md

 ---
-title: "Zenoh-Python API: v0.11.0 → v1.0"
+title: "Python"
 weight : 6500
 menu:
   docs:
     parent: migration_1.0
 ---

-# Highlights
+## Highlights

 The library has been fully rewritten to use only Rust.
 It should make no difference for users, except you may observe a significant performance improvement, up to x5.

 The API has also been reworked to feel more pythonic, using notably context managers.

-# Context managers and background execution
+## Context managers and background execution

 You *should* close the zenoh session after use and the recommended way is through context manager: